Rental assistance Dayton and Montgomery County Ohio.

-Find information on Dayton and Montgomery Ohio rental assistance programs.
-Several agencies, non-profits, churches and other organizations in the region offer the low income and working poor who qualify rent and housing help.
+Find information on Dayton and Montgomery Ohio rental assistance programs, including grants or loans.
+Several charity agencies, churches and government organizations in the region offer the low income and working poor who qualify rent, security deposit or housing help.
+There are also lawyers that provide free eviction defense services to tenants, section 8 housing choice vouchers, and rehousing programs in Montgomery County.

 Using the information below, residents of Dayton and Montgomery County Ohio can find information, addresses, and phone numbers of organizations to call for emergency rent help, section 8 housing, or eviction prevention programs.
 So centers will also offer funds to pay a security deposit, with a focus on the currently homeless in the county.
 Call an organization to work with a housing counselor in order to find a solution to your rental needs.

 Montgomery County Ohio Community and Job Center offers several different job and community programs for the Dayton and Montgomery County Ohio region.
 The center is a great place to call for emergency assistance, referrals, and access to programs such as low income housing or emergency rental assistance.
 Only income eligible households can apply.
-East End Community Center - 259-1898 call for appointment.
+The main Family Services Call center line to dial is 937-225-4148.

 Legal Aid of Western Ohio, Inc. – Call them for help with landlord-tenant issues, or if facing an eviction.
 Low income tenants may qualify for pro-bono legal advice.
 333 W. First Street, Suite 500A, Dayton, Ohio 45402.
 Phone number (937) 228-8088